winglang/workshop-bedrock/06-github-winglibs.md

 This URL will constantly change on any new hot reload of the localhost application.

-### Lets create a PR
+### Lets See it in Action

-You should see the log notifying you that a PR was created?
+You should see the log notifying you that a PR was created, in wing console

 ### Challenge

-Follow @winglibs/github [README.md](https://www.npmjs.com/package/@winglibs/github) file to see how to replace all changed markdown files with a uppercase version of them.
+Follow `@winglibs/github`` [README.md](https://www.npmjs.com/package/@winglibs/github) file to see how to replace all changed markdown files with a uppercase version of them.

 🚀 Great, next we will use `anthropic.claude-v2:1` foundation model to make the correct commit 🚀